duckworthd/transmogrifier-pelican/content/2013-04-22-why-does-l1-produce-sparsity.markdown

----
-comments: true
-layout: post
-title: Why does \(L_1\) regularization produce sparse solutions?
+Title: Why does L1 produce sparse solutions?
-subtitle: wut.

----
+Date: 2013-04-22 00:00
+Category: optimization
+Tags: optimization, sparsity
+Slug: l1-sparsity

   Supervised machine learning problems are typically of the form "minimize your error while regularizing your parameters."
 The idea is that while many choices